-To determine how well the company can undertake the pest control process, you need to know total years that the firm has worked in offering similar services.
+To determine how well the company can undertake the pest control process, you need to know the total years that the firm has worked in offering similar services.

 Therefore, you require contacting the EPA and the Better Business Bureau to know if some cases or complaints are filed against the prospective firm.

-3. Are Company and personnel licensed?
+3. Are companies and personnel licensed?

 The prospective must prove that they have at least one licensed and certified termite fumigant applicator.
 Further, you should verify the licenses of the insecticide applicators by contacting the State Departments of Agriculture.